Imaginary friend

-Imaginary friends (also known as pretend friends, invisible friends or made-up friends) are a psychological and social phenomenon where a friendship or other interpersonal relationship takes place in the imagination rather than physical reality.
+Imaginary friends (also known as pretend friends, invisible friends or made-up friends) are a psychological and a social phenomenon where a friendship or other interpersonal relationship takes place in the imagination rather than physical reality.

 Although they may seem real to their creators, children usually understand that their imaginary friends are not real.

 The first studies focusing on imaginary friends are believed to have been conducted during the 1890s.
 There is little research about the concept of imaginary friends in children's imaginations.
 Klausen and Passman (2007) report that imaginary companions were originally described as being supernatural creatures and spirits that were thought to connect people with their past lives.
 Adults in history have had entities such as household gods, guardian angels, and muses that functioned as imaginary companions to provide comfort, guidance and inspiration for creative work.
-It is possible the phenomenon appeared among children in the mid–19th century when childhood was emphasized as an important time for play and imagination.
+It is possible the phenomenon appeared among children in the mid-19th century when childhood was emphasized as an important time for play and imagination.

 Description

 In some studies, imaginary friends are defined as children impersonating a specific character (imagined by them), or objects or toys that are personified.
 However, some psychologists will define an imaginary friend only as a separate created character.
 Imaginary friends can be people, but they can also take the shape of other characters such as animals or other abstract ideas such as ghosts, monsters, robots, aliens or angels.
 These characters can be created at any point during a lifetime, though Western culture suggests they are most acceptable in preschool- and school-age children.

-They often function as tutelaries when played with by a child.
-They reveal, according to several theories of psychology, a child's anxieties, fears, goals and perceptions of the world through that child's conversations.
-They are, according to some children, physically indistinguishable from real people, while others say they see their imaginary friends only in their heads, and still others cannot see the friend at all but can sense his/her presence.
 Most research agrees that girls are more likely than boys to develop imaginary friends.
 Once children reach school age, boys and girls are equally likely to have an imaginary companion.
 Research has often reiterated that there is not a specific "type" of child that creates an imaginary friend.
+When children have fantasies, they may come to believe that some imaginary world exists in another universe or create an imaginary world for their imaginary friends to live in.

 Research has shown that imaginary friends are a normative part of childhood and even adulthood.
 Additionally, some psychologists suggest that imaginary friends are much like a fictional character created by an author.

 As Eileen Kennedy-Moore points out, "Adult fiction writers often talk about their characters taking on a life of their own, which may be an analogous process to children’s invisible friends."
 In addition, Marjorie Taylor and her colleagues have found that fiction writers are more likely than average to have had imaginary friends as children.